pdxparrot/ggj2020/SETUP.md

   * Disable Realtime Global Illumination
   * Disable Baked Global Illumination
   * Disable Auto Generate lighting
 * Add the scene to the Build Settings

 ## Loading Screen Setup

 * Add a new LoadingScreen object to the scene with the LoadingScreen component
   * Layer: UI
-  * Add a new Canvas object below the LoadingScreen and attach it to the LoadingScreen
+  * Add a new Canvas object below the LoadingScreen
     * Render Mode: Screen Space - Overlay
     * UI Scale Mode: Scale With Screen Size
     * Reference Resolution: 1280x720
     * Match Width Or Height: 0.5
     * Remove the Graphic Raycaster
+    * Set the Canvas on the LoadingScreen object
     * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
 * Add a Panel under the Canvas
   * Clear the Source Image